microsoft/turnstile/README.md

 Before we dive deeper into how Turnstile works, let's first establish a common vocabulary.

 __Customers__ (represented in your SaaS app as __tenants__) purchase __subscriptions__ to your SaaS app.
-A __subscription__ may or may not include a predefined number of __seats__ (or licenses) that __users__ can obtain to access your SaaS app.
-Turnstile simplifies this process by automating and externalizing the management of __subscriptions__ and the provisioning of __seats__.
+A __subscription__ may include a predefined number of __seats__ (or licenses) that __users__ can obtain to access your SaaS app.

 ## How Turnstile works

-When a user tries to access your SaaS app, your SaaS app calls a simple API endpoint that Turnstile exposes to determine whether or not the user already has a seat.
-If the user does not already have a seat, your SaaS app redirects the user to Turnstile to try to obtain one as illustrated in the diagram below.
+When a user tries to access your SaaS app, your app first calls an API endpoint that Turnstile exposes to check if the user already has a seat.
+If the user does not  have a seat, your SaaS app redirects the user to Turnstile to try to obtain one as illustrated in the diagram below.

 ```mermaid
   graph TD